Hanan-Nathem-Saadeh/Reading-Notes/Read:03-System.I.O.md

 * Compression refers to the process of reducing the size of a file for storage.
 * Decompression is the process of extracting the contents of a compressed file so they are in a usable format.
 **The following classes are frequently used when compressing and decompressing files and streams:**
 * ZipArchive ===> for creating and retrieving entries in the zip archive.
 * ZipArchiveEntry ===> for representing a compressed file.
 * ZipFile ===> for creating, extracting, and opening a compressed package.
 * ZipFileExtensions ===> for creating and extracting entries in a compressed package.

-* DeflateStream ===> for compressing and decompressing streams using the Deflate algorithm.

-* GZipStream ===> for compressing and decompressing streams in gzip data format.